Streemo/record/README.md

 ### Record methods
 ```
 //record is an instance of Record
-//record is available as the last argument to all trackedMethods.
+//record is available as the first argument to all trackedMethods.

 record.getDate() // returns the Datetime the method handler was invoked on.
 record.discard() // call this to tell the handler to NOT save the record when it's done.